wp-plugins/polaroid-gallery/readme.txt

 Polaroid Gallery is a CSS3 & jQuery Image Gallery plugin for WordPress Media Library.
 It is used to overlay images as polaroid pictures on the current page or post and uses WordPress Media Library.

+Polaroid Gallery has translations for the following languages:

+* English (default)
+* Finnish

 Use [Regenerate Thumbnails](http://wordpress.org/extend/plugins/regenerate-thumbnails/) plugin to regenerate thumbnails for all images that you have uploaded to your blog.

 For more information visit the [Demo](http://wp.mikkonen.info/summer-2010/) page and [WordPress Gallery support](http://en.support.wordpress.com/images/gallery/).

+Would you like to add your language to the list?
+[Contact](http://www.mikkonen.info/polaroid_gallery/) me.

 == Installation ==